Sangarshanan/livecode.blr/tools.md

 ### OpenFrameworks (C++) [Website](https://openframeworks.cc/)

 openFrameworks is an open source C++ toolkit for creative coding.
 It is one of the oldest creative coding frameworks out there that is still widely in use today.
+It was developed by famous creative coder Zachary Lieberman, now a professor at the MIT media lab and director of the future sketches group.

 ### P5.js (Javascript) [Website](https://p5js.org/)
 p5.js is a friendly tool for learning to code and make art.
 It is a free and open-source JavaScript library built by an inclusive, nurturing community, based on the Processing language.
 It is maintained and developed by the Processing foundation.

 <br/>
 ## Hardware
 Sometimes members use hardware units for sequencing, FX processing, sampling and convenience.
 Here are a few that we use.